To enrich the community through access to library services and cultural opportunities.

 - 2015: After over 25 years as Library Director, Pamela Christensen resigned to take on a new post as head of the Superiorland Library Cooperative.

-- 2016: The Board of Trustees selected Andrea Ingmire as our new library director.
+- 2016: The Board of Trustees selected Andrea Ingmire as the new library director.

 - 2017: The residents of Marquette voted 80% in support of a capital improvement bond.
 The bond will allow the Library to restore the 1903 historic building, improve efficiency and access, and update furnishings and spaces to meet community needs.